Contributors from members of the Copper team

 When’s the last time you showed your salespeople some love?

-In a working world where 50% of employees feel unappreciated, a little bit of recognition can go a long way.
+In a working world where 63% of employees feel unappreciated by their employer on a daily basis, a little bit of recognition can go a long way.

 (And if you’re hunting for something special for the salesperson in your life, we’ve got you covered too.)